 You may have read about hacks on cryptocurrency exchanges and other spectacular thefts of Bitcoin.
 Since Bitcoin is valuable and anonymous, it is an excellent target for hackers.
 As a result, choose a regulated broker and make sure to never communicate your private keys with anyone.

 What’s the Difference between Trading and Investing in Bitcoin?

 If you believe that Bitcoin will continue gaining in value in the long-run, your profile fits more that of an “investor”.
-As such, you may prefer to buy Bitcoin directly, store it in your wallet and hold it for the long run.
+As such, you may prefer to order Bitcoin directly, store it in your Bitcoin wallet and hold it for the long run.
 While you assume the risk of your predictions not materializing when you invest in this way, there are no costs to holding BTC.
 Furthermore, you will not pay capital gains tax so long as you do not sell.

 However, if your strategy is to use Bitcoin’s volatility to your advantage, then you match the profile of a trader.
 In this case, you will find it more suited to trade Bitcoin via CFDs so as to avoid holding BTC physically.
 CFD trading will allow you to short Bitcoin, meaning you speculate on prices going down, and use leverage, meaning you borrow capital from your broker to make larger trades.

 Learn How to Buy Bitcoin in the UK